stigsanek/miar-engine/README.md

 ## Routing

+Component `App\Components\Router` is responsible for routing.
 When your application receives a request, it calls a controller action to generate the response.
 The routing configuration defines which action to run for each incoming URL.
 It also provides other useful features, like generating SEO-friendly URLs (e.g. `/read/intro-to-miar-engine` instead of `index.php?article_id=57`).

 Each route consists of 4 required components: route URL, controller class, controller method, user authorization check flag (`false` by default).